Which city is cheaper, Islamabad or Aqaba?

 In October, Aqaba usually receives less rain than Islamabad.
 Aqaba gets 1 mm (0 in) of rain, while Islamabad receives 12 mm (0.5 in) of rain each month for the autumn.

 The winter brings many poeple to Aqaba as well as Islamabad.
-Plenty of visitors come to Aqaba because of the warm tropical climate that lasts throughout the year.
+Aqaba attracts visitors year-round for its warm weather and sunny climate.

 In the winter, Aqaba is around the same temperature as Islamabad.
-Typically, the winter temperatures in Aqaba in January are around 14°C (57°F), and Islamabad is about 14°C (57°F).
+Typically, the winter temperatures in Aqaba in January average around 14°C (57°F), and Islamabad averages at about 14°C (57°F).

 The sun comes out a lot this time of the year in Islamabad.
 People are often attracted to the plentiful sunshine in Aqaba this time of the year.
 In the winter, Aqaba often gets more sunshine than Islamabad.
 Aqaba gets 234 hours of sunny skies this time of year, while Islamabad receives 213 hours of full sun.